clojure-emacs/cider/README.md

 * <kbd>C-c C-k</kbd>: Load the current buffer.
 * <kbd>C-c C-l</kbd>: Load a file.
 * <kbd>C-c C-d</kbd>: Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
+* <kbd>C-c C-s</kbd>: Display the source for the symbol at point.
+If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
 * <kbd>M-.</kbd>: Jump to the definition of a var.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a var.
 * <kbd>M-,</kbd>: Return to your pre-jump location.
 * <kbd>M-TAB</kbd>: Complete the symbol at point.
 (For `auto-complete` integration, see [`ac-nrepl`](https://github.com/purcell/ac-nrepl))